The HubSpot CRM Platform is a full suite of software built to power this inbound approach to help you — and your customers — grow better.

 It isn’t easy to quote the exact price of ERP software.
 The overall cost includes the software license, subscription fees, software training cost, customization cost, required hardware, and the cost of maintenance & support and other related services.
 We suggest approaching your chosen vendor for further information or take contact us for more information.

-SAP Business ByDesign verus NetSuite ERP?
-Actually they share many of the same features including Accounts Payable, Accounts Receivable, Multi-Currency, CRM, Human Resources and Inventory Management Modules.
+SAP Business ByDesign versus NetSuite ERP?
+Actually, they share many of the same features including Accounts Payable, Accounts Receivable, Multi-Currency, CRM, Human Resources and Inventory Management Modules.

 Some experts have commented that NetSuite product enhancements are sometimes offered as “ADVANCED” features for which there is an extra charge.
 A Business ByDesign subscription includes access to all new functionality.

 SAP Business ByDesign vs Netsuite: Decision Time

 As you can see there is not much to choose from on paper between these two solutions.
 We would however advise some in depth research.
 Here are some pointers.

 - On price – check if initial deals are going to be pegged to those rates or increased at a later date.